ISISNeutronMuon/MDMC/doc/developer/how-to/vscode.rst

 Finally to build the documentation:

-* run `apt-get update &&  apt-get install pandoc -y && pip3 install sphinx nbsphinx sphinx_rtd_theme docutils==0.16`
+#. run `apt-get update &&  apt-get install pandoc -y && pip3 install sphinx nbsphinx sphinx_rtd_theme docutils==0.16`
-* if not already done install MDMC with `python -m pip install .`
+#. if not already done install MDMC with `python -m pip install .`
-* cd into `doc` folder and run `make html`.
+#. cd into `doc` folder and run `make html`.
 First time you run it will take a bit of time because it runs the code in all the tutorials.
-* if the build fails, due to tutorial errors, then update conf.py with `nbsphinx_allow_errors = True`
+#. if the doc fails to build due to tutorial errors, then update conf.py with `nbsphinx_allow_errors = True` and go back to step 3.

 Note the extra `apt-get install` packages needed to build the docs may change from time to time.
 Please the see the continious integration build instructions which builds the